 Rather fewer people continue to the upper pool - another half mile along a steeper, rockier trail with an additional 280 foot elevation gain.
 Beneath a high cliff of colorful, streaked Navajo sandstone lies a large pool, deep enough for swimming most of the year, a practice once allowed but now prohibited to protect water quality and aquatic life.
 During winter and spring a powerful waterfall cascades down the rock face though in summer this dries up completely.
-The waters originate from Heaps Canyon, a long drainage with many narrow passages, waterfalls and deep potholes - probably the most demanding of Zion's technical slot canyons, this flows for 10 miles across the high country above, ending with a drop of 150 meters into the upper pool.
+The majority of the water originates from Heaps Canyon, a long drainage with many narrow passages, waterfalls and deep potholes - probably the most demanding of Zion's technical slot canyons, this flows for 10 miles across the high country above, ending with a drop of 300 feet into the upper pool.

 The other, higher elevation route to the pools from Zion Lodge (the Middle Emerald Pool Trail) starts, on the far side of the Virgin River bridge, by heading south alongside the river a short distance then forking west; straight on leads to the Sand Bench Trail.
 The route to the pools climbs quite steeply for a while, by about 150 feet, then levels out and stays fairly flat, traversing the cliffs towards the upper end of the side canyon.